-When lunch is complete at 1:00 pm all campers, counselors and Camp Directors head back to the orchard or front lawn for the Spell Competition.
+When lunch is complete at 1:00 pm all campers, counselors and Camp Directors head back to the Outdoor Classroom for the Spell Competition.
 The competition is based on the popular theater game, Zip, Zap, Zop.
 Members earn points for their houses based on their success within the competition.
 The assistant counselor sweeps and cleans the cafeteria.

 At 1:15 pm Houses compete to earn points in the Triwizard Tournament.
-This competition primarily takes place in the orchard, indoors and front lawn.
-House counselors stay with their House campers at all times and are not permitted to go beyond the eastern tree line.
+This competition primarily takes place in the Forbidden Forest along the walking path.
+House counselors stay with their House campers at all times and are not permitted to go off the trails.
 In these tournaments, campers will do the following: